mxdvf/mxdvf/README.md

 3. **Always take the unconventional path:** Because you either shatter a belief forced upon you or discover "why" everyone else went the other way.

-### Rabbit Holes
+### Threads I Pulled
 <details>
 <summary>What is time, really? (insight from Spanner paper) ⏱️</summary>
-<blockquote>1 second = time taken by 9,192,631,770 oscillations of radiation emitted by a Cesium-133 atom. (how is spanner involved? coming soon)</blockquote>
+<blockquote>1 second = time taken by 9,192,631,770 oscillations of radiation emitted by a Cesium-133 atom. (full article coming soon)</blockquote>
 </details>

 <details>